henriquesimoes/humpback/solutions/README.md

 ### Downloading the data

-Since this dataset is part of a  Kaggle competition, you will need to have an account to be able to read (and accept) the data usage terms before downloading the data.
-Updated instructions to download the data can be found [Kaggle competition][competition] .
+Since this dataset is part of a  Kaggle competition, you will need to have an account with Kaggle to be able to read (and accept) the data usage terms before downloading the data.
+Updated instructions to download the data can be found in the 'Data' tab of [this competition's page][competition] .
 After you have access to these files, place them in `data` folder in the root of the repository.
 Do not worry, the `.gitignore` is set to ignore it, in order to avoid potential issues when switching branches.